 Track embedded email clicks with Google Analytics (for advanced users)

-When you embed your typeform in an email, respondents can answer the first question directly from your email.
+When you embed your form in an email, respondents can answer the first question directly from your email.
 You can track which answer option has been clicked by respondents on the first question in your email, even if they don’t complete the form.
-You can achieve this by adding Hidden Fields to your typeform and integrating your form with Google Analytics.
+You can achieve this by adding Hidden Fields to your form and integrating your form with Google Analytics.
 Follow the instructions below to learn how.

 The Google Analytics integration is only available on a Business or above Typeform plan.